Currently set to Index

 Marijuana Oil Vapes Regulation

 Most people want to use the best refillable pod vape and e-liquid as a way to consume marijuana.
 But, it’s been reported that vitamin E acetate is used to thicken marijuana oil or CBD oil.
 Glycols are considered harmful dilutions.
-However, nothing much is known about vitamin E-acetate so far, and it has slipped through the legal states’ tests.
+However, little is known about vitamin E-acetate, and it has slipped through the legal states’ tests.

-Alpha tocopheryl acetate is used in supplements, multi-vitamins, foods like juices and cereals, as well as skincare products.
-Research has shown that taking vitamin E supplements in high diseases can lead to prostate cancer.
+Alpha tocopheryl acetate is used in supplements, multivitamins, foods like juices and cereals, and skincare products.
+Research has shown that taking vitamin E supplements in high doses can lead to prostate cancer.
 Other potential risks include headache, fatigue, dizziness, abdominal pain, nausea, diarrhea, and blurred vision.

 These are some of the symptoms reported in the reported vape-oil poisoning cases.
 Other reported symptoms include difficulty breathing, weight loss, chest pain, coughing, fever, and short breath.

-Unfortunately, the CDC took months to weigh in on the use of vitamin E in vaping products.
-But, the agency reported vitamin E acetate as the main culprit on November 8.
-THC was also identified as a possible cause though vitamin E acetate was considered the main culprit.
+Unfortunately, the CDC took months to comment on the use of vitamin E in vaping products.
+However, on November 8, the agency reported vitamin E acetate as the main culprit.
+THC was also identified as a possible cause, though vitamin E acetate was considered the main culprit.

 Vaping Products’ Regulation

-Most people know the refillable pod vape used can influence the overall vaping experience.
-The quality of the device can also affect the health of a person.
+Most people know the refillable pod vape can influence the overall experience.
+The quality of the device can also affect a person’s health.
 Unfortunately, the market has bootleg cartridges that contain harmful chemicals and metals.
 These can affect the overall health of the user.

 However, the e-liquid that a person uses can also affect their health.
 For instance, some vape products have tested positive for myclobutanil.
 This fungicide is converted into hydrogen cyanide by combustion.
 Its effects on the human lungs are very toxic.
-As such, it should not be inhaled even with the best pod system vape.
+It should not be inhaled, even with the best pod system vape.

 The Bottom Line